-Designed for students to learn about the different types of greenhouses, heating, cooling, environmental control, energy conservation and the use of plant growth regulators in green- house production.
+Designed for students to learn about the different types of greenhouses, heating, cooling, environmental control, energy conservation and the use of plant growth regulators in green-house

-HOR 250-INTERIOR PLANTS AND3-2-4PLANTSCAPING3-2-4
+HOR 250-INTERIOR PLANTS AND 3-2-4 PLANTSCAPING

 This course deals with the plants that are commonly used in interior plantscaping and the principles for interior plantscaping.
 Also covered in the class are cost estimating and maintenance procedures for interior plantscaping.
 Over 80 plants will be discussed in detail about their identification characteristic, cultural requirements and maintenance requirements.